-WOESIGHT

-2nd-level Seership Domain feature

-You can flare your eyes with magical energy as you search for a weakness in an enemy and subtly guide allies toward it.
+Woesight 2nd-level Seership Domain feature You can flare your eyes with magical energy as you search for a weakness in an enemy and subtly guide allies toward it.
 When an ally hits a creature with a weapon attack, you can use your reaction to turn it into a critical hit.

-6th-level Seership Domain feature Your vision extends slightly into the future, alerting you to incoming danger and giving you a small window to alter it.
-When an enemy you can see hits an ally with a Critical Hit, you can use your Reaction to make them re-roll the attack.
+Twisting Fate 6th-level Seership Domain feature Your vision extends slightly into the future, alerting you to incoming danger and giving you a small window to alter it.
+When an enemy you can see within 30 feet hits an ally with a critical hit, you can use your reaction to make them reroll the attack.
 You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses of it when you finish a long rest.
 POTENT SPELLCASTING 8th-level Seership Domain feature Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.
 KEEPER OF SIGHT 17th-level Seership Domain feature You have learned how to alter the vision of all creatures around you.
-As an Action, every hostile creature within 120 feet that can see you must succeed on a Constitution saving throw or become blinded for 1 minute.
-Each creature can make a new Constitution saving throw at the end of their turn, with a success ending the effect.
+As an action, every hostile creature within 120 feet that can see you must succeed on a Constitution saving throw against your spell save DC or become blinded for 1 minute.
+Each creature can repeat the saving throw at the end of its turn, with a success ending the effect.
 In addition, every ally within 120 feet that can see you can make a DC 10 Wisdom (Insight) check.
 On a success, whenever they make an attack roll, they can treat a d20 roll of 7 or lower as an 8 for 1 minute.
 Once you use this feature, you can't use it again until you finish a long rest.